apache/nuttx/configs/stm32ldiscovery/README.txt

   PC10  USART3_TX LCD SEG22        P2, pin 15
   PC11  USART3_RX LCD SEG23        P2, pin 14

+GND and (external) 5V are available on both P1 and P2.
+Note:  These signals may be at lower voltage levels and, hence, may not properly drive an external RS-232 transceiver.

 A USB serial console is another option.

 Debugging